pixie-io/pixie/src/stirling/source_connectors/socket_tracer/testing/dns/README.md

 The build of the DNS server is all managed by bazel.
 A description of the files is included below:

- - Dockerfile: Base container image dockerfile, which consists of Alpine + the bind9 DNS server package.
  - named.conf: A configuration file for the bind9 DNS server; gets added to the image by Bazel.
  - dnstest.com.zone: Name resolutions managed by this DNS server; gets added to the image by Bazel.
                      This file sets up two DNS entries: